 (3) future efforts to assess recovery of Gulf Sturgeon should define recovery specifically in terms of multiple metrics useful for measuring current status and recovery progress alike.
 If these metrics could be defined as part of the recovery goals, then this model could become part of a formal management strategy evaluation process (MSE; Punt et al. 2014) to formalize management objectives, uncertainties, and model predictions, and ultimately inform decisions about alternative Gulf Sturgeon management actions.

 Explicit and likely multiple recovery criteria are essential for differentiating alternative management actions for Gulf Sturgeon.
 For example, numerical abundance recovery goals could be achieved faster by populations of predominately young fish, but are such “young” populations equivalent to more balanced age-structures with respect to viability?
 Similarly, standard SPR recovery criteria could be met for Gulf Sturgeon, even when stock abundance is low compared to historical levels.
-In fact, our results indicate that SPR as a metric alone would suggest that the Gulf Sturgeon population at present could support low levels of harvest with estimated UMSY= 0.058 and BMSY at current carrying capacity levels of only about 1859 kg (<200 age-4+ fish).
+In fact, our results indicate that SPR as a metric alone would suggest that the Gulf Sturgeon population at present could support low levels of harvest with estimated UMSY= 0.058 and BMSY at current carrying capacity levels of only about 1,859 kg (<200 age-4+ fish).
 This makes it difficult to interpret language of the current GSRP stating recovery goals should include “population abundance that could sustain a fishery”, specifically because of ambiguity regarding whether recovery objectives should reference carrying capacity in its present or historic form.
 If the goal is current carrying capacity, a small sustainable fishery is plausible.
 Recovery to historic carrying capacity will not likely be realized given risks from increasing total mortality, reductions in available habitat due, and evidence suggesting smaller population at present than historic levels, sustainable harvest of this population is not likely soon either.
 Clarified recovery objectives, ideally referencing abundance, spawning biomass, and defining potential fisheries would make it easier to assess the effects of future recovery and management actions.

 In terms of population size, recovery actions such as stock enhancement could lead to rapid increases in N over short time scales.
 However, the efficacy of stock enhancement as a recovery tool for depleted fish stocks is highly uncertain (Grant et al. 2017), and one of the fundamental uncertainties when considering use of hatchery fish to rebuild populations is to what extent stocked fish are functionally equivalent to wild fish (Lorenzen et al. 2012).
 Stocking fish mid-recruitment (as the multi-stanza approach taken here assumes) would expose stocked sturgeon to less selective pressures during the compensatory survival period than wild fish.
 Initially, this should more quickly augment populations below carrying capacity, but if lesser selective pressure translates to lower fitness (Camp et al. 2013), long-term recovery could be hampered.
 There is precedent for using stocking in sturgeon recovery - as demonstrated for Lake Sturgeon A. fulvescens (Schram et al. 1999; Bezold and Peterson 2008; McDougall et al. 2014) and White Sturgeon A. transmontanus (Ireland et al. 2002) populations.
 However, the use of stocking may be construed as contradicting the Gulf Sturgeon Recovery Plan goal of having “natural recruitment” maintain the population (USFWS 1995).
 And again, the efficacy of stocking depends on the specific recovery metrics - numerical abundance metrics will be more readily augmented by stocking, whereas recovery of the age-structure will take decades to reach, with or without stock enhancement.